miscreant/meta/README.md

 **Miscreant** is a set of interoperable libraries implemented in several languages providing a high-level API for misuse-resistant symmetric encryption.
-Additionally, it provides streaming support, allowing large messages to be incrementally encrypted/decrypted while still providing [authenticated encryption].
+Additionally, it provides support for "online" [authenticated encryption] use cases such as streaming or incrementally encryption/decryption of large files.

 The following constructions are provided by **Miscreant**: